TheIoTLearningInitiative/IoTWindRiverPulsarLinux/documentation/GettingStarted.md

 > LXC (Linux Containers) is an operating-system-level virtualization environment for running multiple isolated Linux systems (containers) on a single Linux control host.
 Wikipedia

+> A real-time operating system (RTOS) is an operating system (OS) intended to serve real-time application process data as it comes in, typically without buffering delays.
+Processing time requirements (including any OS delay) are measured in tenths of seconds or shorter.
+Wikipedia

 ## Container Management